Girard-Perregaux released an interesting, ultra-light minute repeater at Baselworld 2016; the Limited Edition Titanium Tourbillon Minute Repeater.

 The hours and minutes are indicated on the titanium outer ring, marked with pink gold indexes for the hours, which contrasts nicely with the matte titanium finish, and dots for the minutes.
 The hour and minute hands are in pink gold as well and have been skeletonized, staying consistent with the theme of the dial.

-The watch is powered by a manually wound caliber GP09500-0003, which has 38 jewels and a 60-hour power reserve.
-Functions include a tourbillon, minute repeater, hours, and minutes.
+Manually wound caliber GP09500-0003 has 38 jewels and a 60-hour power reserve and drives the tourbillon, minute repeater, hours, and minutes.